nopphasinara/jquery-selectable/readme.md

 - Flexible markup!
 Molds to your HTML and CSS.
 - Customizable class names
 - Customizable getter
-- Callbacks for click, change
+- Callbacks for click, double click, change
 - API to get, set, select all, select none, and disable selection
 - Compact!
 (About 230 lines)